All Products

 Advanced usage

-• You want to control the permissions on calling the AddLiveAppSnapshotConfig operation that configures snapshot settings for streaming domains.
+• You want to control permissions for the AddLiveAppSnapshotConfig operation.

 {